brain-score/vision/docs/source/modules/benchmark_tutorial.rst

                 identifier='<AuthorYear>-i2n',
                 # the version number increases when changes to the benchmark are made; start with 1
                 version=1,
+                # the ceiling function outputs a ceiling estimate of how reliable the data is, or in other words, how
+                # well we would expect the perfect model to perform on this benchmark
                 ceiling_func=lambda: self._metric.ceiling(self._assembly),
                 parent='behavior',
                 bibtex=BIBTEX,
             )

-        # the __call__ method takes as input a candidate BrainModel and outputs a similarity score of how brain-like
+        # The __call__ method takes as input a candidate BrainModel and outputs a similarity score of how brain-like
-        # the candidate is under this benchmark
+        # the candidate is under this benchmark.
+        # A candidate here could be a model such as CORnet or brain-mapped Alexnet, but importantly the benchmark can be
+        # agnostic to the details of the candidate and instead only engage with the BrainModel interface.
         def __call__(self, candidate: BrainModel):
             # based on the visual degrees of the candidate
             fitting_stimuli = place_on_screen(self._fitting_stimuli, target_visual_degrees=candidate.visual_degrees(),